 My advice; don’t try to time the market moves in order to make a quick dollar, no matter how tempting it may be.

 How often you heard TV and newspaper calling for:

-“It is never been the best time to invest, stock at all time high with a growth of 50% in the last three years”.
+“It is never been the best time to invest, stock at an all-time high with a growth of 50% in the last three years”.

-This is the classic breaking news, that makes noise and influence people do irrational thinks; jump into the market stock, actually jump into “any” stock pick and market stock.
+This is the classic breaking news, that makes noise and influence people do irrational things; jump into the market stock, actually jump into “any” stock pick and market stock.

-Great news about the stock market is during bubbles, as opposite very bad news during the bottom.
+Great news about the stock market is during bubbles, as opposite very bad news at the bottom.
 Inexperienced investor jumps in during the bubbles and sells during the bottoms resulting in massive losses.